TashaPenwellHockingCollege/Articles/Carmichael/Planting Season.md

 ## Size of Your Family
 Take into consideration the size of your family (and friends) who you will be enjoying the fresh produce.
 If you find that a crop yielded better than expected - inquire your local food pantry to see if they are in need of some fresh fruits and vegetables.

+With a little bit of work, luck and faith, the seeds you plant today will become a joyful harvest for the Fall.